-Stigma: Aim to remove barriers, eliminate stigma, and provide opportunities so that people from all communities can thrive and achieve optimal health and wellness.
+Social Justice: Aim to remove barriers, eliminate oppressive systems, and provide opportunities and freedoms so that people from all communities, including Black, Latinx, and LGBTQ communities-can thrive and achieve optimal health and wellness.

-Access: Focus on strategies that will create access to resources and services for all people and increase people's capacity to make decisions that affect themselves, their families, and their communities.
+Equity: Focus on strategies that will create access to resources and services for all people, eliminate inequities, and increase people's capacity to make decisions that affect themselves, their families, and their communities.
 Focus especially on those communities that face the biggest barriers affecting their access and ability to focus on HIV prevention, treatment, and care services.